 Advantages of ETFs

-- Trading transactions: Because they are traded like stocks, investors can place a variety of types of orders (limit orders, stop-loss orders, buy on margin) which are not possible with mutual funds
+- Trading transactions - Because they are traded like stocks, investors can place a variety of order types (e.g., limit orders or stop-loss orders) that can't be made with mutual funds

 Disadvantages of ETFs

 However, ETFs do have drawbacks, including:

 - Trading costs: If you invest small amounts frequently, there may be lower-cost alternatives investing directly with a fund company in a no-load fund